-Accurate weight perception has historically been a focus of public health efforts to reduce obesity, founded on the belief that motivation to engage in healthy behaviors requires individuals to acknowledge that they have elevated BMI.44 However, this belief is not based on empirical findings and some observational studies have reported the opposite effect.
-Specifically, research has shown that under-perception of one's weight may be associated with lower future weight gain and improved blood pressure.44 For example, the NHLBI Growth and Health Study reported that youth with overweight or obesity who under-perceived their weight had lower blood pressure in adulthood than those who perceived themselves to be overweight.45 In a 2020 editorial, Tracy Richmond, MD of Boston Children's Hospital stated, "because body satisfaction is protective against so many adverse health outcomes, the continued push to correct weight misperception ignores these protective effects and may actually cause harm by inadvertently promoting weight stigma and weight discrimination."44 The harms of stigma and weight bias are discussed in more depth in Contextual Question 7.
+Accurate weight perception has historically been a focus of public health efforts to reduce obesity, founded on the belief that motivation to engage in healthy behaviors requires individuals to acknowledge that they have an elevated BMI.
+However, this belief is not based on empirical findings, and some observational studies have reported the opposite effect.
+Specifically, research has shown that under-perception of one's weight may be associated with lower future weight gain and improved blood pressure.
+For example, the National Heart, Lung, and Blood Institute (NHLBI) Growth and Health Study reported that youth with overweight or obesity who underperceived their weight had lower blood pressure in adulthood than those who perceived themselves to be overweight.
+In a 2020 editorial, Tracy Richmond, MD, of Boston Children's Hospital stated, "because body satisfaction is protective against so many adverse health outcomes, the continued push to correct weight misperception ignores these protective effects and may actually cause harm by inadvertently promoting weight stigma and weight discrimination."
+The harms of stigma and weight bias are discussed in more depth in Contextual Question 7.